By Sara Calabro

 Acupuncture is a great teacher on gratitude.

 The driving idea behind acupuncture is that we already have everything we need to be well.
-In contrast to biomedicine, which is premised on the notion of external intervention, acupuncture takes what’s already there and rearranges it into something positive.
+In contrast to biomedicine, which prioritizes external interventions, acupuncture takes what’s already there and rearranges it into something positive.

 Acupuncture doesn’t add or subtract anything.
-Rather, it prompts or reminds the body to do what it knows how to do.
+Rather, it prompts the body to do what it already knows how to do.

 An acupuncture perspective teaches us to appreciate what we have rather than what we are lacking.
 This inspires gratitude, which can have profound implications, especially this time of year.